libdither/libdither/research/disp/syntax.md

 (print string) // => prints out "Hello, World!"
 (print "And the God of Programming said: {:?}" string) // => prints out formatted string with debug representation of string.

-// Type definition (with type macro)
+// definition (with macro)
-(type SomeStruct
+(SomeStruct
 	number b64
 	_ (String Character)
 )

-// This macro resolves to something similar to using the formats of Type and TypeLocalization hashtype.
+// This macro resolves to something similar to using the formats of and TypeLocalization hashtype.
 (set SomeStruct ( (hash b64) ( (hash String) (hash Character)):Type))
 (set SomeStructLocalization ((hash SomeStruct) ):TypeLocalization)